Heating Calculators

 This allows for better dispersion of the heat, basically by creating more surface area of heated element in the same available space.

 Thanks for your interest.
-Any comments, feedback, additional information, please feel free to use our contacts page.
+Any comments, feedback, additional information, please feel free to contact Jamie via our website..

-Filed Under: Uncategorized Tagged With: finned heating element, heating element, incoloy 800, plain heating element, watts density
+Filed Under: heating element Tagged With: finned heating element, heating element, incoloy 800, plain heating element, rod heater, watts density

 IP Ratings explanation.